People walking through a forest

 During the moment, the concept of forest bathing came to mind, a practice in which one immerses one’s self in nature to relax and engage the senses.
 The Japanese call it “shinrin-yoku,” and it’s meant to connect us with the Earth, cleanse our minds and restore our spirits.
 Can this still be true in a forest tainted by our waste?
 What happens to our spirit and that of the forest knee-deep in used tissue paper and empty coffee cups?

 A short trip to Kitamaat took us on a detour to the local garbage dump and brought this idea into sharp focus.
 The dump was full of life, specifically eagles.
 Dozens of them soared and swooped down over the landfill, scavenging through the trash.
-The sight of these majestic birds — symbols of and strength and courage, sacred animals in Indigenous cultures — surrounded by mountains of human waste was as haunting as it was humbling.
+The sight of these majestic birds — symbols of strength and courage, sacred animals in Indigenous cultures — surrounded by mountains of human waste was as haunting as it was humbling.
 It struck me that we’ve created ecosystems where even nature’s most noble creatures have adapted to our garbage.
 The irony was undeniable.
 In this garbage dump, these eagles thrived, while the forests where they once lived were eradicated under the weight of pollution.

 It struck me that we’ve created ecosystems where even nature’s most noble creatures have adapted to our garbage.